PrimeTimeTran/next-blog/notes/journal/xx1-character-Cs-of-credibility.md

 **• Concern:** Showing genuine respect and care for others, including clients and colleagues.

+**Key Takeaway:** You cannot have true credibility if one of these is missing—for instance, integrity without results is ineffective, while results without integrity are unsustainable.

-Alternative "4 Cores of Credibility" (Stephen M.R.
-Covey)
+## "4 Cores of Credibility"

-According to FranklinCovey, the four cores that build trust are:
+According to Stephen Covey, the four cores that build trust are:

 **1. Integrity:** Being congruent, honest, and holding true to values.